June 28, Year 12

 June 29, Year 12

-I don't recall a lot of memories from my childhood.
+I do not recall a lot of memories from my childhood.
 The ones that are left, I can count on my fingertips.
 But they too are fading.
 I suppose that's bound to happen at my age.
 I celebrated my 93rd birthday last month.
 Present medicine does wonders that none of us could even fathom until a few decades ago.
-Surely the scientists have found a way to be immortal too.
+Surely the scientists have found a potion for immortality too.
 But that must be a well kept secret for the fear of another war.

-I asked her about the possibility of such an immortality potion being in existence, but she changed the topic immediately.
+I asked her about the possibility of such an immortality serum being in existence, but she changed the topic immediately.
 However she stayed for longer than usual yesterday.
-It's been a few weeks now since I've forgotten her name - my nurse's name.
+It's been a few weeks now since I have forgotten her name - my nurse's name.
 And the last few times I asked her, it was wiped from my memory by the time she returned the following day.
-Thus I've stopped asking.
+Thus I have stopped asking.

 I must talk her out of this today.
 I must.

 The conversation did not go as planned.
 Once upon a time, I was the one standing in her shoes.
 I remember having tough conversations with my elders at times when the world was progressing and they just couldn't keep up.
 "You need to get rid of those old-fashioned thoughts.
 The world that you live in now is not the same as it was when you were growing up.
 It's changing and you MUST LEARN TO CHANGE WITH IT!" my furious teenage self had shouted.